Our content may include links to products from our partners

 Here is a simple formula to calculate your maximum monthly debt based on this ratio.
 Just multiply your gross income by 0.36 and then divide it by 12.
 So, if you earn $100,000 a year, then your monthly debt payment should not exceed $3,000.
 The lower your DTI, the higher your chance for loan to be approved.

-If the head side of the affordability coin is income, the tail side is risk.
+If the head side of the affordability coin is income, the tail side is a risk.

 Most lenders have their own formula to determine the risk level of each prospective homebuyer.
 The formulas tend to vary among lenders but all of them would likely make use of the borrower’s credit score (See how to calculate your credit score).